henesy/gopaste/README.md

 Thanks for http://sprunge.us for the idea which I shamelessly copied.
 Thanks to Gorilla Toolkit for the awesome Golang http extensions.

-## Disclaimer

-I'm not responsible for any personal injuries (or any other damages) caused by this software.